 They sell FAA approved parts that meet the latest FARs and standards using advanced materials claiming to make better parts for your aircraft engine.
 Theu have been shipping their Millenium cylinders for Lycoming and Continental since early 2011 with succes.

-This motor is capable of running on 91 UL Mogas (non alcohol type and low compression types) and 100LL or 91/98 Avgas and may be installed on aerobatics aircraft.
+This motor is capable of running on 91 UL Mogas (non alcohol type and low compression types) and 100LL or 91/98 Avgas and may be installed on aerobatics and C-182 type of aircraft.